ECKSTASYY/Discord-Crypto-Price-Fetcher/README.md

 ![screenshot](https://github.com/ECKSTASYY/Discord-Crypto-Price-Fetcher/blob/main/images/example.png)
 ![screenshot](https://github.com/ECKSTASYY/Discord-Crypto-Price-Fetcher/blob/main/images/news.png)

+# Commands

+> **$news**  - to get a random News Article Related To Crypto (See Above)
+> **$find {Coin}**  - to find the crypto Statistics.
+(See Above)

 ## How To Use

 > Clone Repo and CD Into the Folder.

 > Run `pip install -r requirements.txt` to install dependencies.

 > Update The Keys/Token in the JSON File.

 > Run and Enjoy.

-> **$news**  - to get a random News Article Related To Crypto (See Above)
-> **$find {Coin}**  - to find the crypto Statistics.
-(See Above)

 > **If you plan to run on server make sure to use .env file instead for security reasons.**